 We only use agaves that have over 26% sugar, while the other tequilas around the industry hover around 22% to 24%.

 Additionally, we use old-fashioned brick ovens to cook our agaves, instead of the traditional steel ovens.
 While it takes about 70 hours longer to produce a limited number of bottles, the payoff is immense.

 Our master tequila makers use our naturally growing yeast, not sourced from any commercial providers, and water from agave fields that surround our distilleries.
 We also use more agave per liter (9 kg compared to 7–8 for competitors), which costs us a bit more, but we don't cut corners.

 If you haven't realized yet, we care about quality over quantity and excellence over mediocrity.
 We strive to ensure that every bottle of tequila that carries the Calirosa name is as close to perfect as we can get it.

-For an Expresso Martini recipe, tequila is a perfectly suitable option to make a delightful cocktail that will wake you up and enhance your experience.
+For an Espresso Martini recipe, tequila is a perfectly suitable option to make a delightful cocktail that will wake you up and enhance your experience.
 As mentioned, we have multiple types of tequila that can get used for a tequila coffee drink, but our Añejo is our preferred recommendation.

-Should you want to make a delicious Expresso Martini for happy hour drinks at your place, or just to try something new, don't hesitate to use Calirosa Tequila if you want the best in taste and quality.
+Should you want to make a delicious Espresso Martini for happy hour drinks at your place, or just to try something new, don't hesitate to use Calirosa Tequila if you want the best in taste and quality.
 Visit our How To Drink page for more cocktail recipes for any occasion.